-This pre-budget submission 2020-21 is presented by the Australian Childcare Alliance to the Australian Government as an addendum to our previous paper submitted in December 2019.
+This pre-budget submission 2020-21 is presented by the Australian Childcare Alliance (ACA) to the Australian Government as an addendum to our previous paper submitted in December 2019.

-As the national peak body in the Australian Early Childhood Education and Care (ECEC) sector, the Australian Childcare Alliance (ACA) represents more than 2,500 early learning services, who educate and care for more than 360,000 families throughout Australia.
+As the national peak body in the Australian Early Childhood Education and Care (ECEC) sector, the Australian Childcare Alliance (ACA) represents more than 2,500 members, who care for more than 360,000 families throughout Australia.